1980 Tamil Nadu Legislative Assembly election: Background

 The All India Anna Dravida Munnetra Kazhagam allied with Indian National Congress (Indira) in 1977 parliamentary election.
 However, when Janata Party won the election and Morarji Desai became the Prime Minister, M. G. Ramachandran extended unconditional support to the Janata party Government.
 He continued his support to the Charan Singh Government in 1979.
 After the fall of the Charan Singh government, fresh parliamentary elections were conducted in 1980.
 Dravida Munnetra Kazhagam struck alliance with INC(I).
 AIADMK and Janata Party alliance won only 2 seats in Tamil Nadu in that parliamentary election.
 INC(I) won the election and Indira Gandhi became the Prime Minister.

 Dismissal of AIADMK government

 Congress-DMK victory in the 1980 parliamentary election emboldened their alliance and made them think that people lost their faith in M. G. Ramachandran government.
-DMK pressed the union government to dismiss the Tamil Nadu government using similar allegations used by M.G.R to dismiss DMK government in 1976.
+DMK pressed the union government to dismiss the Tamil Nadu government.
 The AIADMK ministry and the assembly were dismissed by the union government on grounds of civil disorder due to Farmers protest for electricity subsidy.
 General elections were conducted in 1980.